Skip to main content

 Faculty: Peter Chin

-Deep learning has significantly advanced the field of audio processing, transforming how audio data is analyzed, synthesized, and understood.
-The progress is largely due to deep neural networks (DNNs) and their ability to learn complex patterns from vast amounts of data, leading to innovations in various audio-related applications.
-However, deep learning has certain drawbacks, such as high computation/inference cost, high latency, privacy in training, etc. On the other hand, various techniques in classical signal processing are applied to many long-lasting problems in audio.
-For example, short-time Fourier transform (STFT) and matrix factorization are common methods applied to tasks such as denoising, cancellation, etc. The advantage of the classical signal processing is its low computation cost and low latency.
-Therefore, our focus is on how to improve audio processing efficiency by using the advantages of both deep learning and signal processing approaches.
-We focus on several audio signal processing tasks, namely low latency speech enhancement (and echo cancellation), privacy in training automatic speech enhancement, and audio codec.
+Due to deep neural networks (DNNs) and their ability to learn complex patterns from vast amounts of data, deep learning has significantly advanced the field of audio processing, transforming how audio data is analyzed, synthesized, and understood.
+Deep learning has certain drawbacks, however, such as high computation/inference cost, high latency, privacy in training, etc. On the other hand, classical signal processing is applied to many long-lasting problems in audio with the advantage of low computation cost and low latency.
+Our focus, therefore, is on how to improve audio processing efficiency by using the advantages of both deep learning and signal processing approaches.
+We focus on several audio signal processing tasks, namely low-latency speech enhancement (and echo cancellation), privacy in training automatic speech enhancement, and audio codec.

 Learning topological features via path complexes